 2. Set the Date

 The flexibility of all things eloping makes it easier to go for the big dates: New Year’s Eve, Valentine’s Day, or, you know, Halloween if that’s your thing.
-One thing to give some thought is which date will be your anniversary—the date you say “I do,” or the date you sign your marriage license.
+One thing to give some thought to is which date will be your anniversary—the date you say “I do,” or the date you sign your marriage license.

 3. Determine Your Budget—Together